Citalopram Side Effects

 - Engaging in unusual or dangerous activities

-- Extreme elation or feeling of happiness that may switch back and forth with a depressed or sad mood
+- Extreme elation or feelings of happiness that may switch back and forth with a depressed or sad mood

 - Other unusual changes in behavior